+- ICES forms are available online.

+- I appreciate you filling them out!

+- In addition to campus honors thingy

-- ICES forms are available online, so far 33/100 students have completed it. - I appreciate you filling them out! - Please make sure to leave written comments.
+- Please make sure to leave written comments.
 I find these comments the most useful, and typically that's where I make the most changes to the course.